Simple Seabass With Broccolini, Zucchini, And Onion In A Lemon-Butter Sauce

 - Pat the fillets dry, score 3 slits on the skin side so the fish doesn't curl while cooking, then season with salt and freshly ground pepper.

 - Meanwhile, in a medium pot or saucepan, add the broccolini to boiling water and cook for 3 minutes.
-Drain, then add to the zucchini and onions.
+Drain, then add it to the zucchini and onions.
 Season with salt and pepper to taste.

 - In another large pan, heat the olive oil and butter over medium-high heat for about 30 seconds.

-- Plate your ingredients, with the fish on top.
-Drizzle the butter sauce, then garnish with fresh thyme and serve immediately.
+- Plate your ingredients, placing the fish on top.
+Drizzle with the lemon-butter sauce, then garnish with fresh thyme.

 Lemon-Butter Sauce